Salvador, Brazil: A complete travel guide with the top things to do

 Traditional food

-Don’t you know where to prove acarajé?
+Don’t you know where to try acarajé?
 The most famous are Acarajé da Dinha (my favorite) and Acarajé da Cira, both in Rio Vermelho.

 In Pelourinho, don’t miss the lemon juice with coconut from Mr. Milton in front of Fundação Casa Jorge Amado, cachaça from Cravinho Bar, and cocada from Dona Júlia, this lady in the photo, who is always next to Igreja Nossa Senhora do Rosário dos Pretos.